In my travel hacking guide, I said that travel doesn't have to be expensive. It's true.

 - You get extra perks including free lounge access, benefits at some hotels, and a free Global Entry and TSA PreCheck membership.

 Chase points are great because you can transfer them to Chase’s airline and hotel partners or use them to book directly through Chase’s site.
 I do the latter for convenience.
-However, you can get better redemption rates ($ value per point) by transferring points to airline miles and using them for your booking.
+However, you can get better redemption rates (the dollar value per point) by transferring points to airline miles and using them for your booking.

 American Express Platinum